toolstack/just-writing-statistics/readme.md

 ## Changelog ##
+### 4.3 ###
+* Release date: Dec 14, 2023
+* Fixed possible null error on some stat pages
+* Fixed display of datepicker element when regenerating statistics for a date range
+* Fixed missing yearly statistics for some data due to incorrect variable name

 ### 4.2 ###
 * Release date: April 25, 2023
 * Fixed incorrect wordcount when a post has no text content